vygr/ChrysaLisp/doc/ASSIGNMENT.md

 Often you will be using the `(vp-def)` macro to use register equated names, or be needing to calculate a value as part of the assignment parameters.
-You can either construct the parameters list with the `(list)` function or using the quasi-quote and comma syntax.
-Or whatever you can dream up in Lisp that will output a parameter list or string that `(assign)` can consume.
+You can either construct the parameter lists with the `(list)` function or using the quasi-quote and comma syntax, or whatever you can dream up in Lisp that will output a parameter list or string that `(assign)` can consume.
 This is where the real power of the Lisp based assembler kicks in !
 You have access to one of the worlds most powerful languages as your assembler macro system !